Cold email mistakes to avoid if you wanna get more replies

 • it's written in a friendly tone, without sounding too serious, to show they don't care only about sales (they're here to build a relationship)

 Email personalization is one of the things that will make or break your cold outreach.
 No one likes to receive generic emails that only aim to sell.
-Instead, focus on email quality over quantity and really research who you’re talking to.
-And whoever you talk to, talk as you would talk with a friend.

 Key takeaways